conterra/mapapps-4-developers/README.md

  <mapapps.remote.base>http://yourserver/mapapps</mapapps.remote.base>
 ```

-As alternative the URL can be declared in a file called `build.properties` with the content
+As an alternative the URL can be declared in a file called `build.properties` with the content

 ```properties
 mapapps.remote.base=http://yourserver/mapapps
 ```

-and enabling the "env-dev" maven profile.
+and enabling the "env-dev" Maven profile.
-Append `-P env-dev` or `-Denv=dev` to any maven execution or declare the profile as activated by default in your maven settings.xml.
+Append `-P env-dev` or `-Denv=dev` to any Maven execution or declare the profile as activated by default in your Maven settings.xml.

 ### Use 'standalone project' mode

-In this mode all JavaScript sources are included to this project during development.
+In this mode all JavaScript sources are added to this project during development.
 The drawback of this mode is that you can not test authentication and that the default settings are not read from the remote instance.

 This mode requires that the profile `include-mapapps-deps` is activated.
-Append `-P include-mapapps-deps` to any maven execution or declare the profile as activated by default in your maven settings.xml.
+Append `-P include-mapapps-deps` to any Maven execution or declare the profile as activated by default in your Maven settings.xml.

-### Start a local http server
+### Start a local HTTP server

-Start the integrated jetty server with:
+Start the integrated Jetty server with:

 ```sh
 mvn clean jetty:run -P watch-all
 ```

-Make sure that the `watch-all` maven profile is activated.
+Make sure that the `watch-all` Maven profile is activated.
 The profile will start a gulp task that watches for changes in your source code.

-After a successfull start, the jetty server ist available at [http://localhost:9090](http://localhost:9090).
+After a successfull start the Jetty server ist available at [http://localhost:9090](http://localhost:9090).

-### Skip node and npm install during maven execution
+### Skip intallation of Node.js and npm during Maven execution

-By appending `-Denv=dev -Dlocal.configfile=./build.properties` to any maven execution the development mode is activated.
+By appending `-Denv=dev -Dlocal.configfile=./build.properties` to any Maven execution the development mode is activated.
 This means:

-* node and npm are not installed
+* Node.js and npm are not installed
 * watch-all profile is activated
 * the build.properties file is loaded

-To enforce a node/npm installation execute:
+To enforce the installation of Node.js and npm execute:

 ```
 mvn initialize
 ```

-This triggers the node/npm installation and nothing else.
+This triggers the installation of Node.js and npm exclusively.

-### Developing map.apps line 3 bundles
+### Developing bundles for map.apps line 3

-To develop line 3 bundles with mapapps-4-developers, some changes are required.
-This will only be possible in the `'remote project'` mode.
+To develop line 3 bundles with mapapps-4-developers, some adaptations are required.
+This will only work with the `'remote project'` mode.
-The map.apps remote base mentioned above should point to a map.apps 4 installation, which also includes the line 3 bundles as well.
+The map.apps remote base mentioned above should point to a map.apps 4 installation, which always includes the bundles of line 3 as well.
-This should be the default case after map.apps 4 was installed.
+This should be the default after map.apps 4 was installed.

 ```xml
  <mapapps.remote.base>http://yourserver/mapapps</mapapps.remote.base>
 ```

-To force mapapps-4-developers project to use the correct `apprt.version` for line 3 developement, the `index.html` file in
+To force project based on mapapps-4-developers to use the correct `apprt.version` for line 3 developement, the `index.html` file in
 `src/main/webapp` has to be changed the following way:

 ```